adrtwy/bday_reminder/README.md

 # bday_reminder
-This package creates a reminder for upcoming and recently passed birthdays.
+This package creates a reminder notification for upcoming birthdays.